Cup: Heraldry

 Chalices are sometimes used in heraldry, especially ecclesiastical heraldry.
 A Kronkåsa is a type of elaborate wooden cup which was used by the Swedish nobility during the Renaissance.

-Child development
+Children

-Drinking from a cup is a significant step on a baby's path to becoming a toddler; it is recommended that children switch from bottles to cups between six months and one year of age.
+Drinking from a cup is a significant step in a baby's path to becoming a toddler; it is recommended that children switch from bottles to cups between six months and one year of age.
 Sippy cups are typically used for this transition.
 Like other cups for children, these are normally plastic cups.
 Special cups for infants seem to date back to the Neolithic age, some shaped like animals, apparently just to engage the child.

 Sports

 Many trophies take the form of a cup.
 In sports, competitions themselves often take on the name of the cup-shaped trophy awarded.

 Many trophies take the form of a decorated cup, generally in metal.
 In cases such as the FIFA World Cup and the Stanley Cup, the competition itself may grow to take on the name of the trophy that is awarded to the winner.
 Owing to the common usage of cup-shaped trophies as prizes for the winners, a large number of national and international competitions are called "cups".

 For large examples, the two-handled form based on the ancient kantharos is very often used.
 The size of many means that "vase" would be a more appropriate name, but "cup" has become established.
 Early trophies, mostly for horse-racing, were generally more simple goblet shapes.